CasparvdBroek/BLEtoMQTT/README.md

 		}

+The example setup.json included in the main directory shows how to convert UUIDs into human friendly MQTT topics.
+A data template formatter called BITWISE is also shown which can be used to convert integer fields into individual binary sensors and controls.

 ## Privileges
 ## Problems
 The code is lite on error trapping or user warnings.
-Initial problems are likely due to
+Initial problems will likely be due to
   - bluetooth not enabled or location privileges not given
   - internet access not available so cannot find the MQTT broker
   - cannot find the setup.json file or file privileges have not been given